prideout/heman/README.md

 **heman** can do stuff like this:
 - Generate a normal map from a height map.
+- Compute ambient occlusion from a height map.
 - Generate a signed distance field (SDF) from a monochrome image.
     * Also known as a Euclidean Distance Transform (EDT)
     * Uses Felzenszwalb's [super fast algorithm](http://cs.brown.edu/~pff/dt/index.html).